norydev/NoryDev.github.io/_posts/2017-10-15-introducing-hitchspots-me.md

 ## Testing it out

-As I said in the introduction, all of this was triggered by the fact that we were going to go on a Hitchhiking trip with my friend.
+As I said in the introduction, all of this was triggered by the fact that we were going to go on a Hitchhiking trip with my friends.
 I finished the second iteration of Hitchspots.me just a few days before the trip, ready to be used.

 How did it go?
 Well [pretty good](https://twitter.com/norydev/status/910821946979438593)! 😄🏁🍾🎉

 ---

 [<span id="footnotes-1">1</span>] <a href="#sup-1">↑</a> If you have followed, there is also a feature to get all the spots for a country.
 I added it after the hitchhiking trip with my friends, for which I needed the "spots on a route" feature.
-It was, by the way painless to add, so I guess I can be proud of my architecture 💪.
+It was, by the way painless to add, so I guess I can be proud of my architecture. 💪

 [<span id="footnotes-2">2</span>] <a href="#sup-2">↑</a> There is no url to the documentation, you need to go to the [maps](http://hitchwiki.org/maps/) site and click API in the bottom right corner.